Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Representative results

 The spin-1/2 chains in Eq.~\ref{eq:j1j2} describe the thermodynamics of Eq.~\ref{eq:EHM_ham} in half-filled systems with $U > 4$ or $U - V > 4$ when interactions exceed the bandwidth $4t$.
 The atomic limit $U \to \infty$ has noninteracting spins with Curie susceptibility of $\chi_{Curie}(T) = 1/4T$ while the band limit is $1/8T$ since half of the sites are singly occupied at high $T$.

 The $U = 0$ line in Fig.~\ref{fig8} is $T\chi(T)$, the band limit in Eq.~\ref{eq:pauli_paramag}, that increases monotonically to 1/8.
 The $U = 4$ line is the thermodynamic limit $T\chi(T,U)$ from Fig.~\ref{fig6}, lower panel.
 The maximum at $T \sim 1.8$ is due to spin excitations.
 The full and dashed lines at $U = 8$ and 16 are $T\chi(T,U,N)$ at system sizes $N = 8$ and 10.
 The maxima become more pronounced and shift to lower energy.
 Finite size effects are evident at both low and high $T$ where we have $T\chi(T) > 1/8$ because $\rho_1(N) > 1/2$ as discussed in connection with Fig.~\ref{fig1}.
-The thermodynamic limit can be reached at $T < 0.1$ but not at all at $T > 1$.
-The low-energy states accessible by DMRG limit convergence to $T \leq T_N < 1/2$ in Table~\ref{tab2}.
+The ED/DMRG method is not applicable to systems with spin-charge separation.
+The low-energy states accessible by DMRG limit convergence to $T \leq T(N) < 1/2$ in Table~\ref{tab2}.

 We turn instead to spin chains and ED for $N = 24$ spins in Eq.~\ref{eq:j1j2} to compute $T\chi(T)$.
 The thermodynamic limit holds for $T > 0.1$ before any DMRG calculation.
 The exchanges are $J_1 = 3/4$ and $J_2 = 1/16$ at $U = 4$.
 To lowest order in $(t/U)^2$, we have $J_2 = 0$ and an HAF with $J_1 = 1$.
 The impact of $J_2$ on $T\chi(T)$ is evident in Fig.~\ref{fig8}.
 The HAF substantially underestimates the $U = 4$ susceptibility at low $T$ while the $J_1-J_2$ model slightly overestimates it as has already been noted.
 The HAF has $J_1 = 1/2$ and 1/4 at $U = 8$ and 16, respectively, where $J_2$ is negligible; it accounts very well for $T\chi(T)$ in Fig.~\ref{fig8} between $T = 0.1$ and 1.
-Spin excitations of order $1/U$ are increasingly well separated from charge excitation of order $U$.
+Spin excitations of order $1/U$ are increasingly well separated from charge excitations of order $U$.

 Charge degrees of freedom contribute directly to the entropy of Hubbard models.
 The contrast with spin chains is equally prominent.
 Fig.~\ref{fig9} shows the band limit and exact $S(T,U,N)$ curves with $U = 8$ and 16 at system sizes 8 and 10.
 Finite size effects are again seen at both low and high $T$.
 Convergence to $2\ln{2}$ requires the scaled entropy discussed in Section~\ref{sec2}.
 The HAF with $J_1 = 1/2$ and 1/4, respectively, fits $S(T,U,N)$ in the intervals $0.12 < T < 0.9$ at $U = 8$ and $0.08 < T < 1.4$ at $U = 16$.
 The spin chain gives the thermodynamic limit to much lower $T$ when combined with DMRG for $N > 24$.